Most parents think about this at some point. Usually late at night, usually fleetingly, and usually without ever doing anything about it.

 What is a guardian, and why does it matter?

 A guardian is the person who takes on parental rights and authority for your child if you are no longer alive to exercise them.
-That means making decisions about where your child lives, how they are educated, and how their finances are managed until they turn 18.
+That means making decisions about where your child lives, how they are educated, and their day-to-day care until they turn 18.
+Managing the money you leave for the child is a separate role: that falls to the trustee you appoint, who need not be the guardian.
+The article returns to this distinction below.

 One important thing most people get wrong